What's new in Android 9 (Pie)

 Continuing the trend of "adaptive" features which learn from your actions, Android's new Adaptive Brightness is an enhancement to the Auto Brightness feature for controlling screen brightness.
 It attempts to learn how you like to change your device's brightness in different situations and begins to apply such changes automatically.

-For users that set their brightness to "Auto" and never adjust it again, this feature will be of limited use, but many users like to continually adjust their screen brightness according to different lighting conditions, preferring more control over letting the automatic brightness do it itself.
+For users that set their brightness to "Auto" and never adjust it again, this feature will simply work just like "Auto" did.
+However, many users like to manually adjust their screen brightness according to different lighting conditions, preferring more control over letting the automatic brightness do it itself.
 The new Adaptive Brightness learns how these users adjust their brightness according to factors such as the time of day and the ambient light level and attempts to predict their preferred brightness based on past patterns.

 Users who previously preferred manually setting brightness may as well try enabling this (it appears on the brightness control in place of the previous "Auto" setting).
 When enabled, it is still possible to adjust brightness like it is in manual mode, overriding the automatically chosen brightness.